Fuel the Future

 Corporations and Foundation Collaboration:

-The Duke University Energy Initiative’s programs will be of interest to foundations and corporations.
-We would be delighted to discuss potential sponsorships or partnerships.
+We would be delighted to discuss potential sponsorships or partnerships with foundations or corporations.
 Please contact Suellen Aldina, Director of Engagement and Administration (919-681-4908, email@example.com).

 Bring Your Expertise Back to Campus

 Alumni participation enriches the Duke energy community, creating learning experiences for students and collaborative opportunities for faculty and researchers.
 Here are some great ways to stay in touch: